fledge-iot/fledge-notify-control/docs/index.rst

 Trigger Values
 --------------

 The *Trigger Value* and *Cleared Value* are JSON documents that are sent to the dispatcher.
 The format of these is a JSON document that describes the control operation to perform.
-The document contains a definition of the recipiant of the control input, this may be a south service, an asset, an automation script or all south services.
-If the recipiant is a service then the document contains a *service* key, the value of which is the name of the south service that should receieve the control operation.
-To send the control request to the south service responsible for the ingest of a particualr asset, then an *asset* key would be given.
-If sendign to an automation script then a *script* key woudl be given.
-If known of the *service*, *asset* or *script* keys are given then the request willbe sent to all south services that support control.
+The document contains a definition of the recipient of the control input, this may be a south service, an asset, an automation script or all south services.
+If the recipient is a service then the document contains a *service* key, the value of which is the name of the south service that should receive the control operation.
+To send the control request to the south service responsible for the ingest of a particular asset, then an *asset* key would be given.
+If sending to an automation script then a *script* key would be given.
+If known of the *service*, *asset* or *script* keys are given then the request will be sent to all south services that support control.

 The document also contains the control request that should be made, either a *write* or an *operation* and the values to write or the name and parameters of the operation to perform.